 I was born in the year The Beatles broke up and Janis Joplin and Jimi Hendrix died and on the same day of the year as Andy Warhol was born and Velázquez died.
 I am about 2 meters or 6'6" tall and weigh about 86 kg, but please note that it's been years since I last measured my weight.
 I studied econometrics, philosophy and comparative literature at the Erasmus University Rotterdam, Leiden University and University College London.
 I used to be highly proficient in C++ and various other programming languages, but those days are now behind me.
 Ohh and yes in case you're wondering, I do indeed have a PhD and three different master's degrees.

 I have presented my work and research at festivals and conferences in Los Angeles, Toronto, Boston, Berlin, New York, Frankfurt, Lisbon, Porto, Cologne, Madrid, Amsterdam, Bologna and various other cities around the world.
+Over the years I have been awarded various prizes, grants and scholarships and my work and research has been featured in numerous magazines and documentaries.

 This site is an incomplete record of my work and ideas.
 As with all my work it is a continuous work in progress.
 If you want to know more about me, browse the FAQ or check out the various entries in the blog section from which you can infer more about me than I'd like you to know.